Which Sibling Should Take Care of Elderly Parents?

 Before hiring a home health aide, you should first evaluate your parents' specific needs.

-For example, dementia or Alzheimer's patients may need more specialized care than elderly parents who are generally healthy but just need a ride to medical appointments.
+For example, dementia patients may need more specialized care than elderly parents who are generally healthy but just need a ride to medical appointments.

 You can look for home health agencies in your area and compare their services and pricing.
 You can also use online directories such as the Eldercare Locator or Medicare's Home Health Compare tool to find licensed agencies.